-- 1. a completed Application for Admission form; - 2. a completed Arizona residency information form if claiming Arizona residency; - 3. a \$45 application fee; - 4. a personal statement that does not exceed three double-spaced typed pages; and - 5. a Law School Data Assembly Service (LSDAS) report, which must be from the current application year, with all transcripts, two letters of recommendation, and the Law School Admissions Test (LSAT) score(s) from Law Services.
+- 1. a completed Application for Admission form; - 2. a completed Arizona residency information form if claiming Arizona residency; - 3. a \$45 application fee; - 4. a personal statement that does not exceed three double-spaced typed pages; - 5. employment history or résumé from high school graduation until present; and - 6. a Law School Data Assembly Service (LSDAS) report, which must be from the current application year, with all transcripts, two letters of recommendation, and the LSAT score(s) from Law Services.

-To be assured consideration, all application materials must be complete by March 1.
+To be assured consideration, all application materials must be received or postmarked by February 15.

-Further detailed information concerning the course of study, admission practices, expenses, and financial assistance can be found in the Bulletin of the College of Law.
-To request the bulletin or application forms, call 480/965-7207 or write
+More detailed information about the course of study, admission practices, expenses, and financial assistance can be found in the Bulletin of the College of Law.
+To request the bulletin or application forms, call 480/965-7207, or write

-ADMISSIONS OFFICE COLLEGE OF LAW ARIZONA STATE UNIVERSITY P.O.
-BOX 877906 TEMPE, AZ 85287-7906
+ADMISSIONS OFFICE COLLEGE OF LAW ARIZONA STATE UNIVERSITY PO BOX 877906 TEMPE AZ 85287-7906

-For general information about the College of Law, call 480/965-1474 or access the college's Web site at www.law.asu.edu.
+For general information about the College of Law, call 480/965-1474, or access the college's Web site at www.law.asu.edu.